 The presence of substantial informational and transaction costs is clearly inimical to the development of intermediate markets.
 Also important are elements of market design that impose substantial risks on intermediate market participants, especially if these are unequally distributed among various types of participants.

 Uncertainty with respect to delivery costs has proven to be a major hindrance to forward market development.
-A key question (not discussed here) is how best to design forward market structures that will develop liquidity in transmission rights – be these financial or physical in nature.
-Without these secondary markets, the risks of contracting are high and intermediate forward markets will be slow or never develop.
+A key question (not discussed here) is how best to design forward market [I guess that I don’t understand the phrase – “design forward market structures” – I am getting comfortable with allowing the dispatch protocols to determine price for the spot/cash market, but any price discovery found forward of this should be determine solely on market participant bilateral arrangements] structures that will develop liquidity in transmission rights – be these financial or physical in nature.
+Without these secondary markets, the risks [what risks?] of contracting are high and intermediate forward markets will be slow or never develop.
+[This seems to be the key question]

 Generator market power and intermediate markets

 The ability to profitably manipulate prices has a significant role in the viability of intermediate markets.
 This is more likely to occur at the generation level than elsewhere in the chain.
-Fuel markets are generally not very concentrated, and the barriers to entry are fairly low in retailing.
+Fuel markets are generally not very concentrated, and the barriers to entry are fairly low in retailing [I would not assume this – the AGL market may indicate that if the government forces all customers to the market there may be huge barriers to entry for retailers].
 If there is a choke point in the electricity chain it occurs in the ownership of generating capacity, especially in transmission-constrained markets and sub-markets.

 Where substantial generation concentration exists it is much less likely that robust intermediate contract markets will develop.
 A generator with market power may wish to leverage it downstream into the retail market if possible, which will tend to increase the barriers to entry.
 And intermediate market liquidity is almost always disrupted when supplier market concentration is very high, as it is very difficult for non-supplier rivals to compete without detailed knowledge of the specific period manipulation strategies being attempted.